-The Service Station
+The Service Station Philosophy

 Most people today have forgotten about service stations.
-Service stations were the precursor for the modern gas station.
+Service stations were the precursor for the modern gas station/convenience mart.
 But service station isn’t just the “old term” for gas station.
 It was an entirely different type of business than today’s gas station.
-You went to a service station not just to get a full tank of gas, but to receive service.
+You went to a service station not only to get a full tank of gas, but to receive service.
 The attendants filled up your tank of course, but they also checked your car’s fluid levels and tire pressure and washed the windows.
 Many service stations even had service bays where they could perform basic maintenance on your car.

 Our Town

-Unfortunately the story of Garrison and Hey’s service station is the same story of many businesses in small town America.
-As the world has shifted from a focus on service, to a focus on convenience, many small businesses and small towns in America have been abandoned.
 Independence, KS is my hometown.
 In fact it has been my family’s hometown since 1886 when my great-grandfather immigrated to the United States.
-Both sides of my family have owned and operated service based businesses in Independence including restaurants, grocery stores and service stations.We have watched the town grow, thrive, decline, and most recently begin the work of revitalization.
+Both sides of my family have owned and operated service-based businesses in Independence including restaurants, grocery stores and service stations.
+We have watched the town grow, thrive, decline, and, most recently, begin the work of revitalization.
+We are proud to be part of this revitalization effort, and we are proud to call Independence home.

 About the Author